A fantastic family day

 Families with children - and grandchildren - of all ages will find plenty to keep everyone busy at Charlecote.
 Rain or shine there's always something to do, and our visitors tell us it's a special place they love to keep returning to throughout the year.

-The house is open every day except Wednesdays.
-The Victorian kitchen and the outbuildings are open to explore every day but we're not always able to cook on Wednesdays.
+The Victorian kitchen and the all the outbuildings are open to explore every day but we're not always able to cook on Wednesdays.

 Fun for all ages

 Explore the woodland garden and meet Major Mustard and his sheepy family outside their woven willow house.
 We're putting in wooden stepping logs here too - how good is your balancing?

 Take a longer walk around the parkland and see if you can spot swans and ducks on the river.

 Under 5s come in to National Trust places for free, and where better to tire out your terrible twos or fractious fours?